 - Stakeholders gain confidence and understanding of the data that is migrated in the new environment prior to go-live.

-High-level steps to be followed for any data migration
+High-level steps to be followed for any data migration in salesforce

 - Create data mapping Templates for the Entities to be migrated.
 These templates would have the Legacy and current system (Salesforce) field definitions and related business logic if any.